Conventionally, living happily ever after means getting married at some point. But is this really still the case? Sevin Pakbaz decided to find out.

 In the meantime, she says she will continue to advocate for other women to just embrace their decisions to remain partnerless.

-“Live your single lives fully, joyfully, and unapologetically,” she recommends.
+“Live your single lives fully, joyfully, and unapologetically.”

-She is also the face of “singlehood” all over Instagram.
+Florence Given is the face of “singlehood” on Instagram.

-Many might say her work is controversial but UTS Women’s Collective members Sam Larkings and Hannah Riley (pictured below), adore what she stands for.
+Many say her work is controversial, but listen below to why UTS Women’s Collective members Hannah Riley and Sam Larkings, adore what she stands for.

 “Medically, I cannot have kids.
 I have known this for a long time.
 But I do not want to have kids.
 I simply do not want to.
 I never had.
 I can picture myself fostering at some point, but not adopting,” she explains.